alban-read/M1-MICRO-FORTH/dumbint.md

 It is ok to start by using some functions from the standard C library to get up and running.

-Later may migrate to only use system calls and internal system functions.
+Later I may migrate to only use system calls and internal system functions.

 ASCII text is used for function names and vaiables, not Unicode